Stability of the surface diffusion flow and volume-preserving mean curvature flow in the flat torus

 Moreover, these two evolutions can be regarded (at least formally) as gradient flows of the perimeter according to suitable metrics.
 In particular, the mean curvature flow can be considered as (a volume preserving modification of) the $L^2$-gradient flow of the perimeter, while the surface diffusion can be interpreted as its $H^{-1}$-gradient flow.

-In both cases, singularities may appear in a finite time even for initial smooth sets (see \cite{MaySim}), therefore in general only short-time existence results are available, see for instance \cite{ES, Hui} for the mean curvature flow and \cite{EMS} for the surface diffusion flow.
-Therefore, it is an important question is to identify sufficient conditions for global existence.
-In this paper, we will focus on the flat torus $\T^N$, which is particularly interesting due to the great variety of possible limit points for the flows, namely periodic constant mean curvature hypersurfaces.
+In both cases, singularities may appear in a finite time even for initial smooth sets (see \cite{MaySim}), therefore in general only short-time existence results are available, see for instance \cite{ES, Hui} for the mean curvature flow and \cite{EMS} for the surface diffusion flow (see also \cite{GarckGob1} for the case of triple junction clusters).
+Because of the (formal) gradient flow structure of the two flows, it is reasonable to expect that if the initial set is sufficiently close to a stable point (or a local minimizer) $E$ of the perimeter, then the flow exists for all times and asymptotically converges to $E$.
+We refer to this property as \textit{dynamical stability.} We will properly define the notion of stability in Definition \ref{def strictly stable}, however we can summarize it as follows: stable sets are sets whose boundary has constant mean curvature and positive definite second variation of the perimeter (i.e., they are \virg{stable} for the perimeter functional).
+In this paper, we will focus on the flat torus $\mathbb T^N$, which is particularly interesting due to the variety of possible limit points of the flows, namely periodic constant mean curvature hypersurfaces.
 In the Euclidean space only unions of balls have constant mean curvature, whereas the flat torus admits a much broader range of such surfaces.
 However, a full characterization of constant mean curvature hypersurfaces in $\T^N$ is not available in any dimension.
 In dimension $N=2$, the only sets with constant mean curvature are discs and stripes (also called lamellae), while for $N\ge 3$ there exist many nontrivial examples, as stripes, cylinders and triply periodic surfaces known as gyroids.
-Given the (formal) gradient flow structure of the two evolutions, it is natural to expect that the flow starting close to \virg{stable} sets for the perimeter exists for all times and asymptotically converges to those \virg{stable} sets.
-We refer to this property as \textit{dynamical stability.} We will properly define the concepts of stability and criticality in Definition \ref{def strictly stable}, however we can summarize them as follows: critical sets are those with boundary with constant mean curvature, while stable sets are critical sets with positive definite second variation of the perimeter (i.e., they are \virg{stable} for the perimeter functional).